nfantone/gulp-release/README.md

 ## Gitflow
 A proposed workflow revolving around the use of git as a central tool.
 Defines a branching model to follow using best practices and convenience directives.
 - See the [original concept](http://nvie.com/posts/a-successful-git-branching-model/) at nvie.com.
-- Read the [derivations](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) forged by the
-- people at Atlassian.
+- Read the [derivations](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) forged by the people at Atlassian.

 ## Installation
-`gulp-release` is a **Gulp plugin**.
-It defines custom tasks that group common flow-related behaviors when releasing software.
+`gulp-release` is a **GulpJS plugin**.
+It defines custom tasks that group common flow-related behaviors when releasing software using git.

 ```bash
 npm i --save-dev gulp-release